nasa/openmct/docs/src/guide/index.md

 Open MCT Web is a platform for building user interface and display tools, developed at the NASA Ames Research Center in collaboration with teams at the Jet Propulsion Laboratory.
-It is written in HTML5, CSS3, and JavaScript, using [AngularJS](h​ttp://www.angularjs.org) as a framework.
-Its intended use is to create single­page web applications which integrate data and behavior from a variety of sources and domains.
+It is written in HTML5, CSS3, and JavaScript, using [AngularJS](http://www.angularjs.org) as a framework.
+Its intended use is to create single-page web applications which integrate data and behavior from a variety of sources and domains.

 Open MCT Web has been developed to support the remote operation of space